apache/apisix-website/blog/en/blog/2024/09/30/monthly-report.md

 5. [Add credential and Related Admin APIs](https://github.com/apache/apisix/pull/11601)（Contributor: [dspo](https://github.com/dspo))

-Credential is the object that holds the credential configuration of consumers.
-Consumers can use multiple credentials of different types, including `basic-auth`, `hmac-auth`, `jwt-auth`, and `key-auth`.
+Credential is an entity used to store authentication configurations associated with consumers.
+A consumer can be associated with one or more credentials from a list of authentication plugins, including `basic-auth`, `hmac-auth`, `jwt-auth`, and `key-auth`.

 6. [Refactor hmac-auth Plugin](https://github.com/apache/apisix/pull/11581)（Contributor: [Revolyssup](https://github.com/Revolyssup))